r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 I had to run from morning to dawn, dashing through the grasslands without making any noise.
 I was taught how to hunt animals.
 I was taught how to defeat people.
 I learned how to defeat heroes, warriors and soldiers.
 I even knew how to take on a demon.
----When I was a child, I was born to train.
+-When I was a child, I was born to train.
----I had to accept the fate of becoming a hero.
+-I had to accept the fate of becoming a hero.
----It’s not bad.
+-It’s not bad.
----It wasn’t bad at all though.
+-It wasn’t bad at all though.

 **Sigurd:**
 ….Well, looking back on it, it was very severe.

 **Narration:**
----The words came out of my mouth without any hesitation nor realization just like that.
+-The words came out of my mouth without any hesitation nor realization just like that.

 **Martha:**
 Indeed it was.
 It was...very severe.